ismet55555/AWS_Solutions_Architect_Notes/README.md

 - Connects via HTTPS to AWS
 - Can connect via *AWS Direct Connect*
 - Useful for backups or regular access to cloud storage
-- Supports caching on premise for lower latency
+- Supports *caching* on premise for lower latency on frequently accessed data
 - Types:
     1. **S3 File Gateway** - Store data, files, images in S3.
 SMB or NFS access
     2. **FSx File Gateway** - For Windows file servers.
 SMB.